mattschlosser/bus/README.md

 ## Backend

-This is a simple project I dad this evening to read bus data from a database.
+This is a simple project I did this evening to read bus data from a database.
 I created a simple server for sending bus data to the client based on a time interval.